 Exposure’s CNC machined aerospace grade aluminium body shrugged off the worst of the weather.
 Although it is worth making sure the rubber seal that covers the charge port is in place before you ride in the rain, to stop water from getting in.

-For rural riding I have found the Trace to be perfect as a secondary light, flashing alongside my Diablo and for better lit roads I found it able to hold its own as a primary light.
+For rural riding I have found the Trace to be perfect as a secondary light, flashing alongside my Sirius and for better lit roads I found it able to hold its own as a primary light.

 Whatever the conditions, the TraceR really impresses.
 The beam is direct, powerful and reliable.